GlykeriaStr/CV/README.md

 **Theatre** (2013 - 2014)
 Director's Assistant

-- Organising schedules
+- Organising schedules and keeping people accountable to them
 - Liaising with different departments of the production
-- Assisting in rehearsals
+- Assisting the director during rehearsals
+- Running warm-ups every morning
+- Helping the actors with lines

 ## Hobbies